-- CONVERT: yes (default) or no. If DRIVER is set on the image datastore, this option controls whether the images in different formats are internally converted into the DRIVER format on import. - QCOW2_OPTIONS: Custom options for the qemu-img clone action.
+- CONVERT: yes (default) or no. If DRIVER is set on the image datastore, this option controls whether the images in different formats are internally converted into the DRIVER format on import. - QCOW2\OPTIONS: Custom options for the qemu-img clone action.
 The qcow2 drivers are a specialization of the shared drivers to work with the qcow2 format for disk images.
 Images are created and through the qemu-img command using the original image as backing file.
-Custom options can be sent to qemu-img clone action through the variable QCOW2_OPTIONS in /var/lib/one/remotes/tm/tmrc.
+Custom options can be sent to qemu-img clone action through the variable QCOW2\OPTIONS in /etc/one/tmrc. - DD\BLOCK\SIZE: Block size for dd operations (default: 64kB) could be set in /var/lib/one/remotes/ etc/datastore/fs/fs.conf.